gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Introduction

 \subsection{Constrained multiple change-point model}

-In many applications, it is desirable to constrain the parameters of successive segments \citep{hocking15, maidstone2017optimal,jewell2018fast,baranowski2014wbs}.
+In many applications, it is desirable to constrain the parameters of successive segments \citep{hocking2015peakseg, maidstone2017optimal,jewell2018fast,baranowski2014wbs}.
 This means that the $\mu$ parameter is restricted by inequalities to a subset of $\mathbb{R}^n$.
 Arguably, the simplest and most studied case is isotonic regression \citep{barlow1972}.
 In this case the goal is to minimize in $\mu$ the constrained least-squares criterion:

 The obtained estimator is piecewise constant, which makes the link with the multiple change-point problem.
+Several efficient inference algorithms have been proposed \citep{best1990active, johnson2013, gao2017estimation}, and the \pkg{isotone} package provide an implementation \citep{de2010isotone}.

-More generally, we may want to impose more complex patterns, such as unimodality \citep{stout2008unimodal} or a succession of up and down changes \citep{hocking15} to detect peaks.
-There are very efficient algorithms for the isotonic and unimodal cases \citep{best1990active,stout2008unimodal} at least if the number of changes is not penalised.
-For more complex constraints like the up-down pattern, \cite{hocking2017log} proposed an exact algorithm.
+More generally, we may want to impose more complex patterns, such as unimodality \citep{stout2008unimodal} or a succession of up and down changes \citep{hocking2015peakseg} to detect peaks.
+There are very efficient algorithms for the isotonic and unimodal cases \citep{best1990active,stout2008unimodal} at least if the number of changes is not penalized.
+For more complex constraints like the up-down pattern, \cite{hocking2020constrained} proposed an exact algorithm.
 This algorithm is a generalization of the functional dynamic programming algorithm of \cite{rigaill2015pruned} and \cite{maidstone2017optimal}.
-The algorithm allows one to penalize or constrain the number of changes.
-The algorithm also allows one to consider robust losses, including the biweight loss, instead of the least-squares criterion for assessing fit to the data.
-In the case of non-constrained (standard) multiple change-point detection the biweight loss has good statistical properties \citep{fearnhead2018changepoint}.
+Variants of this algorithm allow penalizing or constraining the number of changes.
+Other variants allow robust losses, including the biweight loss, instead of the least-squares criterion for assessing fit to the data.
+In the case of non-constrained (standard) multiple change-point detection, the biweight loss has good statistical properties \citep{fearnhead2018changepoint}.
 The simulations of \cite{bach2018efficient} in the context of isotonic regression also show the benefit of such losses.